masterspin/internship-scraper/README.md

 1. **Log in with Google:**
    - Navigate to the homepage.
-   - Click on the "Login with Google" button to authenticate.
+   - Click on the "Sign In" button to authenticate.

 2. **Scrape internships:**
    - Use the provided options to initiate scraping from LinkedIn, PittCSC GitHub, and Ouckah GitHub.